AlexKalopsia/bit-hunter/README.md

 `https://psnprofiles.com/trophies/GameID-game-name`

 After pressing Enter, BitHunter will start pulling all the images and resizing them.
-The framed images will be stored in `/processed/`.
+The framed images will be stored in `/processed`.
 If you have set yout configuration file with `storeOriginals` set to `true`, the original non-framed images will be stored in `/originals`.

 ### Processing local images

 If you already have some trophy images stored locally, and you want to just apply the frame to them, place all of them in the `/consume` folder.
-Then start BitImager and press `0`.
+Then start BitHunter and press `0`.
 Make sure the frame thickness is configured correctly in the configuration file.

 ## Config file